101arrowz/fflate/docs/README.md

 ▸ **unzipSync**(`data`: Uint8Array): [Unzipped](interfaces/unzipped.md)

-Synchronously decompresses a ZIP archive
+Synchronously decompresses a ZIP archive.
+Prefer using `unzip` for better performance with more than one file.

 #### Parameters: